Been here? Rate It!

 Naturally when someone says Seattle the first structure that comes to mind is the Space Needle.

-It was built somewhat by accident: the vendor that was supposed to have that site at the 1962 World's Fair backed out, and so a local construction company was asked what they could put there to fill the void.
+One common story told by the elevator attendants in the needle has it that the Space Needle was built somewhat by accident: the vendor that was supposed to have that site at the 1962 World's Fair backed out, and so a local construction company was asked what they could put there to fill the void.

 50 years later that "What Could You Put There?" is still there, and still a monument to the optimistic side of the 1960s.
 The flying saucer top of the structure still resembles structures from the cartoon family "The Jetsons" and the goal of being a 21st Century Eiffel Tower for North America has been reasonably fulfilled.